 - Avoid highways at peak traffic times which are generally between 7am—10am and 3pm—7pm.
-If possible, create a detour by driving through conjoining neighborhoods instead of getting on the thruway.
+If possible, create a detour by driving through conjoining neighborhoods instead of getting on the Thruway.

 - Learn to accept traffic for what it is.
 Listen to podcasts or “books on tape” so you can use your time stuck in traffic efficiently.
 Many people multitask while stuck in LA traffic.
 We don’t recommend this!
 First and foremost, pay attention to the road.

 Expanded housing expenses can make the cost of living in Los Angeles up to 50% higher than the national average.
 However, when compared to living in NYC, the cost to live in Los Angeles is still significantly less.
-This is good news if you plan on relocating from NYC but bad news for the rest of us.
+This cost savings is good news if you plan on relocating from NYC but bad news for the rest of us.

 Is the Flexibility of Renting for You?

 In your search, you’ll notice the housing market varies greatly from neighborhood to neighborhood.
 Despite the wide variety of home prices, the market may still be too costly and risky for first-time movers.
-Oftentimes renting is the best and only option.
+Often renting is the best and only option.

 Buying Might Be Cheaper Long Term

 With interest rates slowly climbing and rents starting to skyrocket, it actually could be less expensive to own over the long term.
 The challenge?
 Coming up with a down payment.

 Just like you might find in NYC, many young people living close to downtown opt to rent despite the increased costs, even with enough money for a down payment.
 Whether you decide to rent or buy is going to widely depend on both the neighborhood and your financial situation/comfort level.